 - 1 tsp salt

-- Pour boiling water over the quick rolled oats in a small bowl.
+- Pour boiling water over the oats in a small bowl.
 Stir together and then let cool.

 - Cream together butter, sugar and brown sugar.
 Add in eggs and beat until fluffy.

 - Sift flour, baking soda, cinnamon and salt into a large bowl.

 - Add dry ingredients alternately with oatmeal to butter mixture and stir to combine.

 - Spread mixture into baking dish.
 Bake for 45 minutes or until a toothpick comes out of the centre clean.

 - In a medium bowl, stir together butter, brown sugar, coconut, walnuts, cream and vanilla extract.

 - Spread mixture on top of cooked cake.
 Broil 4 inches from the burner until just melted and bubbly, about 2 minutes.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.